Sanjeev435/MyJavaPractiseSets/src/main/resources/Effective Java Notes/Creating and Destroying Objects.md

 ## --------------------------------------------------------------------------------------------------------

-### 1.Consider a builder when faced with many constructor parameters.
+### 1. Consider a builder when faced with many constructor parameters.
 ## -----------------------------------------------------------------------------------------
 * Abstract classes have abstract builders; concrete classes have concrete builders.